 StrongVPN is one of the simplest VPNs available for Mac.
 It focuses on the basics, making it quick and simple to surf the internet safely.
-Impressively, it enables up to 12 simultaneous connections on one subscription, which is significantly more than most of its competitors.
 While there isn’t an extensive range of additional options like some other VPN services, all the necessary features are there.
 StrongVPN’s simplicity will suit VPN novices or those looking for a lack of complications.

-There is also 24/7 customer support in case you run into any difficulties with the VPN service.
+Finally there is 24/7 customer support in case you run into any difficulties with the VPN service.
 The provider’s website also features an extensive range of VPN setup guides.

 |Simultaneous connections / Users:||5|

 ExpressVPN is a great choice for Mac users; it combines high connection speeds with protection and security through its TrustedServer technology.
 You will have access to 5 simultaneous connections and over 3,000 servers in more than 94 countries.

 There is a range of reasons why ExpressVPN is one of the best VPNs for Mac.
 It offers a quick and reliable VPN connection thanks to its Lightway protocol and unlimited bandwidth.
 This makes it a great choice for users looking to unblock foreign streaming content on Netflix, BBC iPlayer, and Amazon Prime Video on their Macbooks.